National Interest Waiver

 Once a green card becomes available, you will need to either go through consular processing or “adjust your status.”
 If you are already in the United States, you can request an adjustment of status and obtain your green card without leaving the country.
 If you are currently abroad, you will go through your home country’s U.S. embassy to receive your green card.

-One of our Bethesda national interest waiver lawyers is an immigrant himself and is committed to helping you use all available tools to become a lawful permanent resident.
+One of our national interest waiver lawyers is an immigrant himself and is committed to helping you use all available tools to become a lawful permanent resident.
 No matter your skill set, education, or experience level, our team at Herischi & Associates can review your employment-based visa options and provide you with sound, knowledgeable advice every step of the way.

 Learn more about the national interest waiver and other immigration strategies by contacting us online or calling (301) 710-9600.
 Same-day appointments are available.